Agents & Enrichment Loops

 Why does this matter?
 In distributed systems, things fail.
 Consumers crash.
 Networks hiccup.
 Kafka might deliver the same message twice.
 Without idempotency, you’d end up with duplicate processing, wasted resources, and potentially inconsistent state.

-Here’s how the fetcher implements this:
+Here’s how the router implements idempotency checks:

 async function contentAlreadyFetched(subjectId: string): Promise<boolean> {